2 years part-time

 You'll study these modules to a schedule.
 This will allow you to participate online with academics and fellow students from around the world.

-In the first year you'll study 80 credits with these modules:
+In the first year you'll study 80 credits with the following modules:

 In your second year you'll study a combination of taught modules and work on your dissertation.
-You will have a choice of studying one of these modules:
+You will choose one of these modules:

 You'll then choose to study one of these modules:

-You will also need to complete a dissertation and these modules:
+You will also need to complete a dissertation, as well as modules designed to develop your professional and research skills:

 Throughout your studies your assignments will help you to apply theory to practice and to combine academic work with case studies or examples relevant to your work.